 The typical Alaskan tourist wears hiking clothes and boots.
 Sleeves of the shirts and jackets are long.
 The pants’ legs are full length as well.
 The low temperatures printed in flyers and travel books fail to explain that due to the dryness and no to calm wind 50F (10oC) feel comfortable.
-Thus, in the opinion of Fairbanksans the tourists are dressed too warm.
-Maybe that’s why tourists are often referred to as Longsleeves by the locals.
+Thus, in the opinion of Fairbanksans, tourists dress too warm.
+Maybe that’s why the locals refer to tourists as Longsleeves.

-The photos above show an Alaska staycation look.
-The photos below show a Romantic Style inspired vacation look.
+The photo above show an Alaska staycation look.
+The photo below shows a Romantic Style inspired vacation look.

 Fairbanks has a huge First Friday culture.
 If you happen to be in town on the First Friday of a month , it’s a thing worth doing.
 The look below shows an example what to wear when visiting galleries or other stores participating in the event.
 You can find further outfit insprirations to dress for First Friday at the link.
 Check the News Miner for participating places.

 In Fairbanks, nearly everything goes style-wise.
 However, to not look like a tourist avoid long sleeve and long leg hiking clothes with hiking boots.
 If you have to wear them, roll the sleeves and legs up and style them with flip flops on a warm and sneakers on a rainy day.

 Top of the World Style Linkup No. 309